How Does 3PL Logistics Work?

 - Are you experiencing consistent, sustained growth?

-There are many types of 3PLs so you also need to decide which service(s) will satisfy your business’s needs.
+There are many types of 3PL logistics providers, so you also need to decide which service(s) will satisfy your business’s needs.
 As noted earlier, some of the most commonly used services include:

 - Warehousing/product storage